What is a breast lift?

 Can a breast lift correct breast asymmetry?

-Yes, mastopexy can be used to correct breast asymmetry.
+Yes, a mastopexy can be used to correct breast asymmetry.
 By reshaping and repositioning the breasts, the surgeon can create a more symmetrical appearance.

 What is the best age for a breast lift?